 Required School forms, including general permission and medical forms, are due no later than July 1, 2017.
 You will submit them through Magnus Health, a leader in student health care management, which offers electronic signature as well as mobile form submission and parent access from any mobile device.
 You should have received an email from Magnus with your username and temporary password.
 If you did not receive an email from Magnus, or have any questions regarding our School forms feel free to contact Maureen Iorio for Upper School and Chelsi Meyerson for Middle School.

 We urge you to begin the process of completing these required documents so that you do not have to worry about it later in the summer.
 You will receive auto-generated messages from Magnus until all of the requirements are met.
 Students who do not have all required forms completed and turned in, unfortunately, will be unable to participate in preseason sports camps and other opening-of-school events, and the lack of these forms may delay their start to the academic year.

-The purchase of course texts and online resources will be done through K12student direct, a company that specializes in the distribution of print and electronic materials.
-The online bookstore will go live in early August with all materials organized by course.
+The purchase of course texts and online resources can be done through K12student direct, a company that specializes in the distribution of print and electronic materials.
+The online bookstore is now live, with all materials organized by course.
 Print materials will be shipped to students’ homes or, in the case of boarders, to the School.
 Electronic materials, once purchased, will be organized and available via families' K12student direct online account once classes have begun.